Contrary to popular belief, working remotely is pretty hard.

 - Trello: I use this for task management with my team, we’re able to see who is doing what and where we’re at.
 It’s the best in the business.

-- TimeOut: To take a couple of breaks … but I’ll get into that in a bit.
+- TimeOut: To take a couple of breaks (I’ll get into that in a bit).

 There are dozens of productivity tools that will help you obtain results in whatever your niche is.
 I’ve found plenty that have helped me manage my time and do more with less.
 Just go out there and search.

-Earlier, I had mentioned the TimeOut app that I have installed allowed me to take a couple break.
+Earlier, I had mentioned the TimeOut app that I have installed allowed me to take a couple of breaks.

 Well, this is extremely important.
 Not just for you, but for your health.

 Every hour or so take 5 minutes to go outside and walk around and talk to people.